weiyi8/leetcode/README.md

 # leetcode
-Solutions to problems in Leetcode
+Solutions to problems which are public in Leetcode